St. Paul's Hospital

 Owned by Emmanuel Care, St. Paul's Hospital is a Catholic Hospital with a rich history that was founded in 1907 by the Grey Nuns.

 In 1996, St. Paul's became the first independently affiliated Hospital in Canada to manage health services in tandem with a regional authority.
-This partnership continues today as Saskatoon Health Region and St. Paul's Hospital work in harmony to deliver services to people within our communities.
+This partnership continues today as the Saskatchewan Health Authority and St. Paul's Hospital work in harmony to deliver services to people within our communities.

-Through our unique partnership with Saskatoon Health Region, St. Paul’s Hospital is responsible for the governance and management of the following core programs in the region:
+Through our unique partnership with Saskatchewan Health Authority, St. Paul’s Hospital is responsible for the governance and management of the following core programs in the region:

 ➔ Chronic Disease Management